VolkerH/DaskFusion/README.md

 In principle, this approach can be used to generate very large photomosaics, from collections of image tiles with known affine or even perspective transforms.

 Caveats:

 * Regions with multiple ovberlapping tiles are simply merged using a maximum projection.
 In practice, you would want to amend the fuse function with a smooth blending method.
 * We assume the affine transforms are known.
 We disregard fine tuning the transformations to get pixel-perfect registration.
 Situations where the transformations are not known or require fine-tuning can be handled for exampl by SIFT-feature point matching between overlapping tiles and calculation of the transformations from feature point correspondences.
 * This is not production-quality code.

+# Additional reading and related work

+We wrote up a small blog post on this proof of concept for the [Dask Blog](https://blog.dask.org/2021/12/01/mosaic-fusion).

+Some [feedback on the blog post](https://twitter.com/TobiasAdeJong/status/1466719789280382977) by [Tobias deJong](https://github.com/TAdeJong) points out a very similar approach that allows incorporates optimization of tile positions, [see this notebook](https://github.com/TAdeJong/LEEM-analysis/blob/master/6%20-%20Stitching.ipynb).